Panoptikum-social/panod.io/pages/plan_en.md

 ### 1.1 Relevance for the Internet

 * Providing better access to user groups who have not had barrier-free access to the WWW and the acoustic web, A.K.A. podcasts.
-* Panod.io uses data of the currently existing platform Panoptikum https://panoptikum.io, which is developed, maintained and hosted in Austria by the project team.
+* Panodio uses data of the currently existing platform Panoptikum https://panoptikum.social, which is developed, maintained and hosted in Austria by the project team.
 * Further exposure of local active podcasters to international audiences.